How to Make Plywood Smooth and Shiny in 6 Ways

 The plywood should then be wiped down once again and allowed to dry.

-High-build urethane is another option for coatings.
+High-build urethane is a good option for coatings.
 [1] Instead of using multiple coats of varnish, you can use this and achieve the same effect.
 This coating has a substantial thickness and can be poured over a flat surface and smeared utilizing a paintbrush.

 Ideas and Techniques for Plywood Finishing